ColinDabritz/rails_lab_coat/README.md

 * (vagrant without VirtualBox - What error does this give?)
     * did you install VirtualBox as a prerequisite?
 * My machine is really slow even when I'm not using rails
-    * the virtual machine consumes resoruces as long as it is on.
+    * the virtual machine consumes resources as long as it is on.
 After using the machine try: vagrant suspend
     * See section on 'housekeeping' above
 * vagrant up fails with VBoxManage "NS_ERROR_CALL_FAILED" error
     * This was a temporary issue in version 4.2.14 see ticket